freak2810/Portfolio/README.md

 - Hat tip to anyone & everyone whose code and icons was used.

-- Feel Free to use this code but just dont forget to star and give me the credit 😁🐣.
+- Feel Free to use this code but just don't forget to star and give me some credit 😁🐣.